 And sometimes, they are even antagonists of the story plot.

-Accuracy: Counselors are sworn to secrecy by their counseling profession and are obligated to maintain strict confidentiality at all times.
+Accuracy: Counselors are sworn to secrecy by their profession and are obligated to maintain strict confidentiality at all times.
 Whatever conversations or experiences you’ve shared with your counselor will never be shared with anyone without your permission.
 However, there are always certain exceptions to the rule, especially when imminent danger or threat is looming.
-Usually, before the counseling session begins, your counselor will inform you about the terms and conditions of your counseling relationship.
+Usually, before the session begins, your counselor will inform you about the terms and conditions of your relationship.

 Fallacy #3: Therapists Often Form Romantic Relationships With Their Patients